 8th Grade – American History

-Using the text The American Journey, students will explore American History from colonization through the American Revolution, the formation of government, westward expansion, Florida History, and specific events of the 20th century.
+Using the text, students will explore American History from colonization through the American Revolution, the formation of government, westward expansion, Florida History, and specific events of the 20th century.
 Concepts will center on political, cultural, geographic and economic influences.
 Units of study include The First Americans, Exploring the Americas, Colonial America, Growth of the Thirteen Colonies, the Spirit of Independence, The American Revolution, A More Perfect Union, the Federalist Era, The Jefferson Era, Growth and Expansion, The Jackson Era, Manifest Destiny, North and South, The Age of Reform, Toward Civil War, The Civil War, Reconstruction and the New South, Opening the West, The Industrial Age, and An Urban Society.